 - Struck or Caught in Machinery—heavy machinery and trucks can strike workers, catch their clothing and lead to severe trauma or amputation

-- Employee Fatigue—hard labor in hot and humid conditions can cause workers to suffer from heat stroke or can make errors in judgment that lead to injury.
+- Fatigued Worker Accidents—hard labor in hot and humid conditions can cause workers to suffer from heat stroke or can make errors in judgment that lead to injury.

 - Defective Machinery Accidents—construction workers are vulnerable when construction equipment accidents occur as a result of defective power tools, cranes, forklifts, bulldozers, nail guns, or other faulty, malfunctioning equipment.